8base/Documentation/docs/frontend/app-components-layout-components-card.md

 ---
 id: 'app-components-layout-components-card'
 sidebar_label: 'Card'
+redirect_from: '/frontend/app-components/layout-components/card'
-slug: '/frontend/app-components/layout-components/card'
+slug: '/projects/frontend/app-components/layout-components/card'
 ---

 # Card

-The *Card* component is a surface that displays content and actions for a single topic.
+The _Card_ component is a surface that displays content and actions for a single topic.

 Cards can contain text, media, and UI controls, and are used to display complex or detailed information.

 ### Style Attributes

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>